mrcozzens/pi3-IoT-SimpleClock/README.md

 ![Img Pi3 in Use in Bedroom](http://www.mrcozzens.org/pi3-IoT-SimpleClock/readme-stuff/pi3SimpleClockBedroomRealLifeDemo.jpg "Pi3 on Bedroom Night Stand")

 ## SETUP, DEPLOY NOTES
+I built this with Visual Studio 2019 Community Edition.
+After deployment, login to your pi3 iot on your pi3lanipaddress:8080, and you can set the application to run at startup.

-I built this with Visual Studio 2019 Community Edition Microsoft Guide for <a href="https://docs.microsoft.com/en-us/windows/iot-core/tutorials/rpi" target="_blank">Setting up a Raspberry Pi </a>
+Microsoft Guide for <a href="https://docs.microsoft.com/en-us/windows/iot-core/tutorials/rpi" target="_blank">Setting up a Raspberry Pi </a>

 For Pi, deploy to ARM target, Remote Device.